If you want to be among the elite who've studied in a top law school, you need a good LSAT score.

 Again, does this mean if you score 170 on the LSAT, getting into the law school of your choice is 100 percent guaranteed?
-No, but don’t let that discourage you.
-Even if you get the highest possible score, 180, your admission into the law school of your choice is still not 100 percent guaranteed.
+No, even if you get the highest possible score, 180, your admission into the law school of your choice is still not 100 percent guaranteed.

 As mentioned, there's more to getting into a law school than just the LSAT.
 Sure, the LSAT is the primary determining factor, but other factors influence your eligibility for admission.
 These factors include your GPA, personal statement, resume, and recommendation letters.

 Law schools have limited slots.
 Even if they wanted to, they can't take in every candidate who scores above 170.
 Yes, your LSAT score is more important than your GPA, but admission chances sink if your GPA falls below minimum requirements.
 Prospects fall if your resume doesn't show valuable work experience, or your personal statement doesn't inspire, or recommendation letters are unenthusiastic—there's a lot more to it than one test score.

 It's mostly about how much competition you are facing.
 If 170 on the LSAT is among the highest scores during the admission window, you'll likely get in even though the rest of your application is lacking.
 On the other hand, if several other applicants scored 170, and other parts of their applications outshine yours, chances are the law school will pick the other applicants over you.